Bible Society for the Netherlands and Flanders: Translation, publishing and distribution of the Bible in the East Indies

 Not long after its establishment, the NBG also turned its attention to the distribution of the Bible in the Dutch East Indies.
 It started by reprinting the 1733 Leydekker Bible in Malay.
 In 1823, the NBG had also started its own initiative in translating the Bible into Javanese and other local languages of the East Indies.
-In 1826, the first NBG sponsored linguist and translator, Johann Friedrich Carl Gericke, was despatched to Java and he completed a translation of the whole Bible in Javanese in 1854.
+In 1826, the first NBG sponsored linguist and translator, Johann Friedrich Carl Gericke, was dispatched to Java and he completed a translation of the whole Bible in Javanese in 1854.

 The NBG also sponsored other linguists and translators, including Herman Neubronner van der Tuuk (Batak), Nicolaus Adriani (Bare'e), Benjamin Frederik Matthes (Makassarese and Bugis), and Hendrik Kraemer.
 In 1895, a New Testament in the West Timorese Roti language was published by the NBG.